code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-activemq-boot-example.md

 {% capture notice-github %}
 ![github mark](/assets/images/logos/github-mark.png){: .align-left}
-If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/spring-kafka/tree/master/spring-kafka-boot).
+If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/spring-jms/tree/master/spring-jms-activemq-boot).
 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-Using Spring Boot's autoconfiguration we were able to setup a `Sender` and `Receiver` using only a couple of lines of code.
-Hopefully this example will kick-start your Spring Kafka development.
+In this example we are able to autoconfigure JMS using Spring Boot and a couple of lines of code.

-Feel free to leave a comment in case something was not clear or just to let me know if everything worked.
+Drop a comment in case you thought the example was helpful or if you found something was missing.